deepak90/hs-elder-scrolls/README.md

 ## About

-Highspot's coding challenge.
 Fetches records from the [Elder Scrolls Legends API](https://docs.elderscrollslegends.io/) and renders them as a card grid.
 Built with React JS

 ![App](/images/app.png)